Tabor Academy (Massachusetts): Honours

+Tuition

+Tuition for the 2023–2024 academic year is $74,400 for boarding students, and $56,100 for day students.

+2024-2025 Tuition & Financial Aid for Boarding Students is $77,000 and Day Student Tuition is $58,900.
+International students have additional fees.

+However, the school awards over $9 million per year in need based financial aid.

 Notable alumni

-The alumni of Tabor have a farreaching influence in a number of different fields.
-Those who have passed through Tabor have gone on to become candidates for the Presidency of the United States, billionaires and tycoons of business, Pulitzer Prize winning authors, Olympians and other influential people in the areas of business, government, culture and sport.
+The alumni of Tabor have a far-reaching influence in a number of different fields.
+Those who have passed through Tabor have gone on to become candidates for the Presidency of the United States, billionaires and businessmen, Pulitzer Prize-winning authors, Olympians and other influential people in the areas of business, government, culture and sport.
 A 2009 report by the Boston Business Journal showed that two of the top six largest companies (in terms of annual revenue) in Massachusetts had a Tabor graduate as CEO.